Best Startup Business Loans in December 2024

 While every lender has its own small business loan requirements, you’ll likely need to meet the following criteria to get a business loan for your new business:

 Credit score: If your business doesn’t have an established credit score yet, lenders will likely consider your personal FICO Score.
 Typically, a score in the mid-600s is best for qualifying, although some startup lenders accept scores as low as 500.
-The higher your score, the more likely you’ll score a competitive interest rate.
+The higher your score, the more likely you’ll be approved for a competitive interest rate.

 Annual revenue: Lenders usually require a minimum annual revenue to qualify for financing, which can range from $36,000 to $250,000 or higher.
 However, startup-friendly lenders like altLine and Taycor Financial don’t have any revenue requirements.
 Small business accounting software can track your business income and expenses to help determine what types of funding your business might be able to get.